(animated gif by Boogafrito)

 The HBG was definitely there for the "soft opening" and seen by Cast Members August 7—8.
 It was noticed immediately that the effect didn't work very well (catching problems is one of the reasons they have CM "soft openings," after all).
 They pulled him out before the HM opened to the public the next day, Saturday the 9th, but he was already re-installed by the 10th.
 Thanks to maintenance records discovered by Tony Baxter in 2013, we know that the figure was certainly in use for at least a couple of weeks.
 They tried to get the effect to work.
 After removing and reinstalling the figure—perhaps several times—they finally gave up and permanently removed him.
 This explains why some early riders, even opening-day riders, have no recollection of the figure, and the false notion that he was never seen by the public became such common currency that it wound up in the first edition of Jason Surrell's generally reliable book, The Haunted Mansion: From the Magic Kingdom to the Movies (2003).
 Significantly, in the second edition (2009), this denial has been watered down to an admission that maybe the public saw him.

 What was the problem?
 Various reasons have been given, but the most likely explanation is that the effect didn't work.
-The face was probably painted with special ultraviolet-sensitive paint, which is not identical to the typical fluorescent paint that glows under a black light.
-It was supposed to disappear when the focused ultraviolet spotlight on it was turned off.
+The face was painted with fluorescent paint that glows under a black light.
+It was supposed to disappear when the focused black light spotlight on it was turned off.
 The problem was that there was too much ambient light in the attic for the face to fully disappear on a figure so close to the track, and the illusion was unconvincing.
 After he was removed, the bride was shifted to his spot so that the attic would still have a climax of sorts, and that was that.

 The Hat Box Ghost: Becoming a Legend